Scorpio-2410/MoodMovies/README.md

 This project was an enriching experience that showcased the power of modern full-stack development using ASP.NET and React.
 It emphasises teamwork and the practical application of development principles, making it a comprehensive solution for real-world scenarios.

+Getting Started:

+Prerequisites: .NET 8, Visual Studio Code, Visual Studio 2022, Node.js, Vite.

+1. Clone the repository, open the react client in Visual Studio Code & react server in Visual Studio 2022.
+2. Run the server (backend) in visual studio 2022 and it will open a swagger ui in your browser.
+Note: Libraries and packages may have to be installed, refer to terminal warnings.
+3. Run the client (frontend) in visual studio code and in terminal, type "npm run dev" and the ui will open in the browser.
+Note: Libraries and packages may have to be installed, refer to terminal warnings & readMe.